anniejose212/testbotchronicles/_posts/2025-08-11-use-cases-defined.md

-# Use Cases Defined
+---
+layout: default
+title: "Use Cases Defined"
+date: 2025-08-11
+categories: [qa, manual, automation, blog]

-*Discover what a use case is, its structure, and how it captures functional requirements with clarity.*
+description: Discover what a use case is, its structure, and how it captures functional requirements with clarity.
+---
 ---

 ## 📖 What is a Use Case?